-1. Is the story echoing in your head right now absolutely true?
+1. Is the story you’re telling yourself right now absolutely TRUE?

 She compared her present marital problems and stress to an old parable in which a group of blind men touch an elephant for the very first time to learn what it’s like.
 Each one of them feels a different part of the elephant, but only that one part, such as the leg, trunk, side, or tusk.
-Then the men eagerly compare notes and quickly learn that they are in complete disagreement about what an elephant looks like… and lots of needless tension and drama quickly arises between them.
+Then the men compare notes and learn that they are in complete disagreement about what an elephant looks like — lots of tension and drama quickly arises between them.

 Something similar happens through our wide-ranging, different past experiences.
 Some of us have been deeply heartbroken.
-Some of us have lost our parents, siblings or children to accidents and illnesses.
+Some of us have lost our parents, siblings, or someone we love to accidents and illnesses.
 Some of us have dealt with infidelity.
 Some of us have been fired from jobs we relied on.
 Some of us have been discriminated against because of our gender or race.
 And, when we enter a new experience that arouses prominent memories of our own painful story from the past, it shifts our perspective in the present — it drastically narrows it.